 Finally, while mirrors are great for making smaller rooms feel bigger and getting a good look at yourself, don’t forget they can serve other purposes, too.
 Talk to an architect or interior designer about where you can install mirrors to help distribute natural light throughout your home.
 You’d be amazed what a well-placed mirror can do when it comes to lighting things up!

-Need to find a pro for your mirror installation?Find Pros
+Ready to start your mirror installation?Find Pros

 Mirror Installation Procedures